YofaGh/MangaScraper/README.md

 > Command center gives you various options like:
 >
 > - download a single manga/manhua/doujin or multiple.
-> - automatically merge them and convert them into pdf.
+> - automatically merge them and convert them into pdf using -m.
+> - if you also set -rS, images will get merged and resized so the overall width will be equal and no white space will abe added to final images.
 > - change the time sleep between each request.
 > - merge images of a single folder or subfolders of a folder.
 > - convert images of a single folder or subfolders of a folder to pdf file.